projectcontour/contour/design/tracing-design.md

   # maxPathTagLength defines maximum length of the request path to extract and include in the HttpUrl tag.
   maxPathTagLength: 256
   # customTags defines a list of custom tags with unique tag name.
-  # A customTag can only set one of literal, environment and requestHeaderName
+  # A customTag can only set one of literal and requestHeaderName
   customTags:
     # tagName used to populate the tag name
     - tagName: literal